Article first published July 2014, updated June 2019.

 Backed in theory

-by Psychologist George Lowenstein looked into the human tendency to be curious and found a strong, innate need to close an information gap.
+A study by Psychologist George Lowenstein looked into the human tendency to be curious and found a strong, innate need to close an information gap.

 In the same vein, the Zeigarnik Effect shows that when information gaps exist without closure, it causes a sense of distress and suspense—and people will pursue information as a way to eliminate those feelings of unrest.
 Ever not being able to remember a trivial fact and just had to look it up on the web to find out the answer?
 That’s the Zeigarnik Effect in action.